HigherOrderCO/Bend/GUIDE.md

 Bend is a high-level, massively parallel programming language.
 That means it feels like Python, but scales like CUDA.
-It runs on CPUs and GPUs, and you don't have to do anything to make it parallel - as long as your code isn't "helplessly sequential", it will use all threads!
-In a single thread, it is still not so fast - our compiler is still on its infancy - but it will only improve, as optimizations are added.
-If you want to be an early adopter of this tech, this guide will teach you how to apply Bend in practice, simple and easy.
-If you're interested in a more in-depth tech dive, check HVM2's [paper](http://paper.HigherOrderCO.com/) instead.
-If you'd like an entertaining, less deep explanation of how this is possible, check HVM1's classic [HOW.md](https://github.com/HigherOrderCO/HVM/blob/master/guide/HOW.md).
+It runs on CPUs and GPUs, and you don't have to do anything to make it parallel - as long as your code isn't "helplessly sequential", it **will** use 1000's of threads!
+In a single thread, it is still not very fast.
+HVM2's compiler is very, very immature (even against HVM1, let alone SOTA compilers) - but it will quickly improve over time.

+It is important to keep in mind Bend isn't perfect, and we made an early release in order to iteratively evolve the tech with the community (join our [Discord](https://Discord.HigherOrderCO.com)!).
+So, if you understand that, and is willing to be an early adopter of this tech - then, this guide will teach you how to apply Bend in practice to build parallel programs in a whole new way!

+If you'd like to have a more in-depth technical dive, check HVM2's [paper](http://paper.HigherOrderCO.com/).
+If you'd like an entertaining, intuitive explanation of how this is possible, check HVM1's classic [HOW.md](https://github.com/HigherOrderCO/HVM/blob/master/guide/HOW.md).
 But if you just want to dive straight into action - this guide is for you.
 Let's go!